st-user/zerodep-web-push-java/README.md

     <summary><b>HTTP Client</b></summary>

 Application servers need to make an HTTP Request in order to request the push service to deliver a push message.

-This kind of library is used to make HTTP Requests.
+Below are some examples of third-party libraries.

 - [OkHttp](https://square.github.io/okhttp/)
 - [Apache HTTPClient](https://hc.apache.org/httpcomponents-client-5.1.x/)